 The Paycheck Protection Program still has legs after Congress approves extension

-The $659 billion Paycheck Protection Program, which was scheduled to stop accepting new applications on Tuesday even though it had more than $134 billion left to distribute as of June 27, could now be extended through Aug.
-8, after the Senate and the House approved the measure.
-The program has been a central pillar of the $2.39 trillion CARES Act, ...
-READ MORE >
+The program, which was scheduled to stop accepting new applications on Tuesday even though it had more than $134 billion left to distribute as of June 27, could now be extended through Aug.
+8, after the Senate and the House approved the measure. … READ MORE >

 Once derided, special purpose acquisition companies go mainstream amid turbulent markets